 Discover the Master's programme & tracks

-The Master's programme Physics and Astronomy offers specialisations in seven tracks.
-General Physics and Astronomy is one of them.
-The other tracks are:
+The Master's programme Chemistry offers specialisations in four tracks.
+Chemistry of Life is one of them.
+The other three tracks are:

 The study programme